A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Basic setting

 Here, we adopt the same notation in \cite[Subsection 2.7.3]{necas} and we set

 In particular, testing \eqref{eqn:Maxwell-y-weak} with $\varphi=\psi_{\boldsymbol{m}}$ and applying the H\"{o}lder inequality, we obtain

 \begin{remark}[Invariance with respect to rigid motions] The functional $E_h$ is invariant with respect to rigid motions.
-Let $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})\in\mathcal{Q}$ and let $\boldsymbol{T}$ be a rigid motion of the form $\boldsymbol{T}(\boldsymbol{\xi})\coloneqq \boldsymbol{R}\boldsymbol{\xi}+\boldsymbol{d}$ for every $\boldsymbol{\xi}\in\R^3$, where $\boldsymbol{R}\in SO(3)$ and $\boldsymbol{d}\in\R^3$.
-If we set $\widetilde{\boldsymbol{q}}=(\widetilde{\boldsymbol{y}},\widetilde{\boldsymbol{m}})\in\mathcal{Q}$ with $\widetilde{\boldsymbol{y}}\coloneqq \boldsymbol{T}\circ\boldsymbol{y}$ and $\widetilde{\boldsymbol{m}}\coloneqq \boldsymbol{R}\boldsymbol{m}\circ \boldsymbol{T}^{-1}$, then there holds $E_h(\widetilde{\boldsymbol{q}})=E_h(\boldsymbol{q})$.
+Let $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})\in\mathcal{Q}_h$ and let $\boldsymbol{T}$ be a rigid motion of the form $\boldsymbol{T}(\boldsymbol{\xi})\coloneqq \boldsymbol{Q}\boldsymbol{\xi}+\boldsymbol{c}$ for every $\boldsymbol{\xi}\in\R^3$, where $\boldsymbol{Q}\in SO(3)$ and $\boldsymbol{c}\in\R^3$.
+If we set $\widetilde{\boldsymbol{q}}=(\widetilde{\boldsymbol{y}},\widetilde{\boldsymbol{m}})\in\mathcal{Q}_h$ with $\widetilde{\boldsymbol{y}}\coloneqq \boldsymbol{T}\circ\boldsymbol{y}$ and $\widetilde{\boldsymbol{m}}\coloneqq \boldsymbol{Q}\boldsymbol{m}\circ \boldsymbol{T}^{-1}$, then there holds $E_h(\widetilde{\boldsymbol{q}})=E_h(\boldsymbol{q})$.
 Indeed, by \eqref{eqn:frame-indifference}, $E_h^{\mathrm{el}}(\widetilde{\boldsymbol{q}})=E_h^{\mathrm{el}}(\boldsymbol{q})$ and, by the change-of-variable formula, $E_h^{\mathrm{exc}}(\widetilde{\boldsymbol{q}})=E_h^{\mathrm{exc}}(\boldsymbol{q})$.
-Moreover, if $\psi$ is a stray field potential corresponding to $\boldsymbol{q}$, then we check that $\psi\circ \boldsymbol{T}^{-1}$ is a stray field potential corresponding to $\widetilde{\boldsymbol{q}}$.
+Moreover, if $\psi_{\boldsymbol{m}}$ is a stray field potential corresponding to $\boldsymbol{q}$, then we check that $\psi_{\boldsymbol{m}}\circ \boldsymbol{T}^{-1}$ is a stray field potential corresponding to $\widetilde{\boldsymbol{q}}$.
 Clearly, this yields $E_h^{\mathrm{mag}}(\widetilde{\boldsymbol{q}})=E_h^{\mathrm{mag}}(\boldsymbol{q})$. \end{remark}

-In the present work, we do not deal with the problem of the existence of minimizers and we do not even specify the topology on $\mathcal{Q}$.
-We just mention that, without further assumptions on the elastic energy density $W_h$, the functional $E_h$ in \eqref{eqn:energy-E_h} does not necessarily attains its infimum.
-However, if the elastic energy density $W_h$ is assumed to be polyconvex in its first argument and some Dirichlet boundary conditions are imposed on the deformations, then the existence of minimizers can be proved, see \cite[Theorem 8.9]{barchiesi.henao.moracorral} and \cite[Theorem 3.2]{bresciani.davoli.kruzik}.
+\begin{remark}[Existence of minimizers for the bulk model] In the present work, we do not deal with the problem of the existence of minimizers and we do not even specify the topology on $\mathcal{Q}_h$.
+We just mention that, without further assumptions on the elastic energy density $W_h$, the functional $E_h$ in \eqref{eqn:energy-E_h} does not necessarily attain its infimum.
+However, {\MMM if the function $\Phi$ in \eqref{eqn:density-W_h} satisfies feasible polyconvexity assumptions, then the existence of minimizers of $E_h$ can be proved \cite{bresciani.quasistatic,bresciani.davoli.kruzik}.} \end{remark}